NCAR/FastEddy-model/docs/Tutorials/cases/GAD.rst

    turbineSpecsFile = ./GAD_NREL28_9WTs_tutorial.nc
    GADoutputForces = 1

 A key aspect required for the GAD model to work is the specification of the aerodynamic characteristics of the simulated turbine.
 These are included in a netCDF file, together with geometrical characteristics of the wind turbine (rotor diameter: :code:`GAD_rotorD`, turbine hub height: :code:`GAD_hubHeights`, nacelle diameter: :code:`GAD_nacelleD`) and the initial location and orientation of the turbines (:code:`GAD_Xcoords`, :code:`GAD_Ycoords`, :code:`GAD_rotorTheta`).
 Polynomial fits for lift and drag coefficient, twist, chord length, blade pitch, and rotational speed are utilized, discretized over a finite number of normalized blade elements (:code:`rnorm_vect`), required by the blade-element momentum theory used in the GAD formulation.
-For flexibilty purposes, an arbitrary number of turbines can be defined (:code:`GAD_turbineType`).
+For flexibility purposes, an arbitrary number of turbines can be defined (:code:`GAD_turbineType`).
 This tutorial provides an example turbine specification file corresponding to NREL28's turbine (**GAD_NREL28_9WTs_tutorial.nc**).
 All the required variables and dimensions in the turbine specifications file are listed here below.

 .. code-block:: none